Computing the k Densest Subgraphs of a Graph: Introduction

-Our second result concerns the \kDenseSub{} problem.
-The problem is known to be solvable in $O(n^k)$ time~\cite{TOPK2019}, which is quite slow even for moderate and small values of $k$.
-Here we show that the problem admits an efficient PTAS (or EPTAS).
-More precisely, we prove that: \begin{theorem} For any fixed $k$ and $\varepsilon$, there is an algorithm that computes in $O(m n \log n)$ time a $(1-\frac{1}{\varepsilon})$-approximate solution for \kDenseSub{}. \end{theorem} Moreover, we show that the problem is in fact fixed-parameter tractable when parameterized by the number of subgraphs $k$.
-That is, we show that the problem can be solved exactly by an algorithm of running in time $f(k) \cdot n^{O(1)}$, significantly improving the previously known $O(n^k)$ time algorithm~\cite{TOPK2019}.
+Our first result shows that there is a a rather efficient algorithm (for constant values of $k$), if one is willing to slightly compromise the quality of the solution.
+In particular, we show that the problem admits an efficient PTAS (EPTAS): \begin{theorem} For any fixed $k, \varepsilon \geq 1$, there is an algorithm that computes in $O(m n \log n)$ time a $(1-\frac{1}{\varepsilon})$-approximate solution for \kDenseSub{}. \end{theorem}